 Cahaba River Society offers guided float trips on the Cahaba River.
 We can supply canoes, paddles, life jackets, and a naturalist with the expertise to allow you a unique, up-close experience with the Cahaba River.

-All trips for 2018 are full!
 These special outings are in high demand and reservations book quickly.

 The best ways to increase your chances of getting a reservation are to become a member and attend the Cahaba River Society annual meeting.